ownport/simplefetch/tests/connection.md

 >>>

 ```
-In case usage of unknown connection type will be raised exception 'UnknownConnectionTypeException'
+In case usage of unknown connection type will be raised exception 'UnknownConnectionTypeException'.
-with indication of unknown connection type.

 ### Send request